wakim/esl-pod-client/README.md

  - MVP pattern with RxJava (not RxKotlin)
  - Dagger2

-The app uses jsoup to gather the podcasts of ESL Podcast website and allowing the user to store and listen any podcast with streaming or using local storage (soon).
+The app uses jsoup to gather the podcasts of ESL Podcast website and allowing the user to store and listen any podcast with streaming or using local storage.

 It uses a combination of MediaPlayer and MediaPlayback for streaming audio and DownloadManager to handle the download complexity.

+# TODO

+ - Find a way to proxy the MediaPlayer with a local webserver (NanoHTTPD) and store the content of the podcast while it is being played.
+     - The implementation may be hard because the user can seek to any position of audio.
+So the proxy must handle gaps in the downloaded file and must be able to request correctly.

 ----